maryamsh62/Python-Portfolio-Project---Fordgobike-Data-Exploration-and-Communication-of-insights/README.md

 ## 2. Dataset Overview

-Bay Wheels is the first regional and large-scale bicycle sharing system deployed in California and on the West Coast of the United States.
-As of January 2018, the Bay Wheels system had over 2,600 bicycles in 262 stations across San Francisco, the East Bay, and San Jose.
+Bay Wheels is the first regional, large-scale bike-sharing system deployed in California and on the West Coast of the United States.
+As of January 2018, it operated more than 2,600 bicycles across 262 stations in San Francisco, the East Bay, and San Jose.

 On June 28, 2017, the system officially re-launched as Ford GoBike in a partnership with Ford Motor Company.
 After Motivate's acquisition by Lyft, the system was subsequently renamed to [Bay Wheels](https://www.lyft.com/bikes/bay-wheels) in June 2019.
 The system is expected to expand to 7,000 bicycles around 540 stations in San Francisco, Oakland, Berkeley, Emeryville, and San Jose.